Rooftop Solar Malaysia’s Innovative Aggregation Scheme

 RSAS: A Win-Win Solution for Rooftop Solar Malaysia

-ST Chairman Datuk Abdul Razak Abdul Majid has highlighted the potential of RSAS to transform Malaysia’s solar energy landscape.
+ST Chairman Datuk Abdul Razak Abdul Majid highlighted the potential of RSAS to transform Malaysia’s solar energy landscape.
 “RSAS is a game-changer for Malaysia,” he remarked.
 “It empowers property owners to join the green energy movement without the burden of upfront costs, while also enabling developers to expand their solar projects.”

 Economic and Environmental Impact of Rooftop Solar Malaysia